I love finding alternative ways to style my hair without using heat or products. I can achieve salon results without damaging my hair!

 Bendy foam stick rollers usually don't get my ends curled.
 They also fall out while I sleep and produce inconsistent curls.

-So let's talk about what you need first (which is very little), and then I'll go into how you can master this witchcraft.
+So let's talk about what you need first (which is very little), and then I'll get into how you can master this witchcraft.

 Prep Your Hair